The Shared History of Wild Horses and Indigenous People

 Crossbreeding with European horses and their slaughter in the name of “herd management” have reduced the Native horse population to just a few thousand.
 Still, Running Horse Collin believes it’s not too late to bring their story to light.
 In addition to her work with Sacred Way, this past fall she began talks with a team of French geneticists to analyze the DNA of the sanctuary’s native horses.
 She expects that their results will provide undeniable scientific proof not just that American horses persevered through the Ice Age, but that they, like Native people, have survived through the centuries.

 Protecting Native horses and their spiritual relationship to Native people as well as educating the public about their existence drive not just the Sacred Way Sanctuary but other horse sanctuaries along the Native American Horse Trail.
-Five reserves participate in the partnership, established in 2014, each with its own area of focus.
-The Nokota Horse Ranch, for example, is dedicated to the preservation of the Nokota horse, sacred sites, and the Native and settler history of North Dakota, while the Black Hills Wild Horse Sanctuary is dedicated to caring for and preserving the wild “American mustang,” sacred sites, and the range.
+A handful of reserves participate in the partnership, established in 2014, each with its own area of focus.
+The Red Pony Stands Ojibwe Horse Sanctuary, for example, is dedicated to the preservation of the endangered Ojibwe pony, while the Black Hills Wild Horse Sanctuary is dedicated to caring for and preserving the wild “American mustang,” sacred sites, and the range.

 “There is no doubt in my mind that wild horses are native to North America,” says Rob Pliskin, a 30-year volunteer of the Black Hills Wild Horse Sanctuary and former board member of The Cloud Foundation, an organization dedicated to protecting wild horses and burros.
 “The sanctuary is for the benefit of the horses and their opportunity to live as they were intended to live.
 It also offers firsthand on-the-ground education about the nature of the wild horse and its presence in the ecology of the American West.”